-Although these results do imply some straightforward welfare implications, they should be interpreted with some caution since they have been derived from a partial analytic approach.
+Although these results do suggest some straightforward welfare implications, they should be interpreted with some caution since they have been derived from a partial analytic approach.
 While it was not necessary to assume a steady state, all present value comparisons were made given the time path of the market rate of interest.
 The exogeneity of the time path would be strictly justified in a small open economy, but not otherwise.
 In general, a redistribution of incomes between the generations will change the growth path of the economy and the time path of the marginal product of capital.
 The strict present value equivalence between the maintenance of the PAYGO system and the transition to a funded system will then no longer hold.
-Note, however, that the equivalence holds regardless of an endogenous change in the time path of labor supply that may result from the transition (cf. section 7.3) and that an endogenous change in the rate of interest would not indicate a scope for welfare improvements even if the present value of the tax burden declined with such change.
-As the potential change in the interest rate results from pure income effects, the decline in the present value could not be used to generate a Pareto improvement.
+The equivalence will only hold if the comparisons are made with the same set of factor prices.
+From a welfare perspective this is not as big a problem as it might appear at first sight.
+If the transition to a funded system is a lump sum redistribution between different generations, then the endogenous reaction of factor prices will not, in general, be able to generate a Pareto improvement.
+For such a possibility to occur it would be necessary for the impoverished generations to gain more from the endogenous change in factor prices than they lose by being burdened with an additional tax.